relliv/syncable-project-dashboard/README.md

 6. Sort projects using the dropdown menu.
 7. Click on any project to open it in a new VS Code window.
 8. Use the refresh button on a group to update just that group.
+9. Export your configuration to a JSON file for backup or sharing.
+10. Import a previously saved configuration to restore your dashboard setup.

 ## Project Structure